 To support our businesses, families and the individuals within our community, our Chamber needs to provide a service that is responsive, progressive and dynamic.
 Through a strong focus around providing increased access to business education, we can help to develop the skills of our existing and new businesses as well as for our entrepreneurs within the town.
 The Waipa Business Excellence awards are a key tool within our community that we can use to highlight the great skills and successful businesses that we have to both a regional and national audience.

 Having previously been involved with the Waikato Chamber, I am currently associated with the Waikato Hockey Association as well as being on two voluntary boards within the region.
 I am a father with two lovely young children, married to my amazing wife and best friend Deborah.

-As well as our CEO, the Chamber is supported by an Office Manager and a committed governance board.
+As well as our CEO, the Chamber is supported by a committed governance board.